-A properly designed structured settlement is "income tax-free" under Internal Revenue Code Section 104(a)(2), which states, "Gross income does not include...the amount of any damages received (whether by suit or agreement and as lump sums or as periodic payments) on account of personal physical injuries or physical sickness."
+A properly designed structured settlement generates payments that are "income tax-free" under Internal Revenue Code Section 104(a)(2), which states, "Gross income does not include...the amount of any damages received (whether by suit or agreement and as lump sums or as periodic payments) on account of personal physical injuries or physical sickness."
 All income derived from this type of damages is tax-free, regardless of any other sources of income available to you.
 Amounts received under workers' compensation claims filed after August 5, 1997 also qualify for the exclusion pursuant to IRC Sec.
 104(a)(1).

 Attorneys who properly structure their fees may benefit from tax deferral, For more information, please review the section on structuring attorney fees or call us!